 Development Languages and IDEs

-Creating an Android app required more coding than iOS and, therefore, more time when developers used Java.
-Today, iOS and Android apps are created mostly with Swift and Kotlin languages correspondingly.
+Some time ago, creating an Android app required more coding than iOS and, therefore, more time when developers used Java.
+Today, iOS and Android apps mostly operate with Swift and Kotlin languages.
 They both enable writing less code to complete the app and provide efficient performance.

 In addition to different programming languages used for native app development, there are various IDEs suggested by Apple and Google.
 Previously, apps were majorly built with AppCode and Eclipse, while currently, developers apply the latest tools – Xcode for iOS and Android Studio for Android.